 From the tech-savvy to the newly initiated, social media increasingly takes up a huge chunk of our waking lives.
-The numbers are out on this, and they’re staggering – our day seems to begin and end on it and this is a pattern observed across demographies.
+The numbers are out on this, and they’re staggering – our day seems to begin and end on it and this is a pattern observed across demographics.
 An average person is involved in a plethora of social media activities across multiple platforms.
 People are choice-sensitive and want to put out only content that suits them, and importantly, on the platforms that make sense to them!

 Now picture this scenario for a business.
-If managing your personal social media is a task by itself, picking the right social tool for your business is even trickier.
+If managing your personal social media is a task by itself, picking the right social media tool for your business is even trickier.
 Before you know it, you have so many options to choose from, so many seemingly perfect tools, that it could make your head spin.
 Where to begin?

 While there’s no one right answer for this, a good way to start this is to begin with YOU.